DETAILED ACTION

 a biopsy needle (Paragraph 0056 teaches the lumens accommodate biopsy needles.
 Paragraph 0020 teaches that the instruments in the lumens can be for biopsy); and

 wherein the ultrasound endoscope includes three channels at the central portion of a cross-section of the endoscope configured for the ultrasound module, the biopsy needle, and a guide wire (Paragraph 0056 teaches the lumen can have the biopsy needle and the guidewire.
 Any combination can be used and the instruments can be used simultaneously or individually.
 Paragraph 0065 teaches that the endoscope has an imaging channel for the imaging component.
-Paragraph 0021 teaches that the device is interventional and ultrasound imaging and integrates multiple lumen).
+Paragraph 0021 teaches that the device is interventional and ultrasound imaging and integrates multiple lumen);

 However, Abraham is silent regarding an endoscope,

-wherein the ultrasound module is configured by combining a pMUT chip and an ASIC chip,
+an electromagnetic rotation part for rotating a body of the ultrasound endoscope using an internal micromotor, wherein the ultrasound module is configured by combining a pMUT chip and an ASIC chip,

 wherein the electromagnetic rotation part includes permanent magnets positioned outside the three channels, and micro coils correspondingly arranged outside the permanent magnets,